 Modify Figure 21 as follows:

-A device may attempt to discover an SL2R mesh by setting the Sspan parameter of the L2RLME-SCAN.request primitive to TRUE and by setting the MeshRootAddress to the address of the required mesh root.
-The service available on the SL2R mesh is made known to the joining device at a higher layer or through an out-of-band mechanism out of the scope of this document.

 If an L2R router belongs to an SL2R mesh and receives an empty L2R-D IE, it replies with an L2R-D IE where the Number of Services field is set to zero and the Service List field is omitted.

+Create an error Status in the L2R-SCAN.indication to indicate a conflict in mesh root address in an SSPAN.

 Replace the second sentence of clause 5.1.2.2